17 Best Portuguese Desserts

 #14 Torta de Laranja

-You won’t find this dessert in restaurants as frequently as it should, but it is more typical in the South of Portugal, in Algarve.
+You won’t find this dessert in restaurants as frequently as it should, but it is more typical in the South of Portugal, in the Algarve.

 guide of Portuguese desserts